About Astrolearn Astrology Library

 During the course of his years working in the aforementioned MSN community, Graves invested heavily in further literary resources on astrology; soon, his long-term vision for the Astrolearn project had started to take shape in his mind, leading to his acquisition of the domain name.
 A decade of deeper historical study followed.

-Having personally overseen and developed the astrological library catalogued in these pages since an early age, Graves believes he is ideally placed in terms of hard-won knowledge to continue in a fully-developed librarian role in the future, subject to suitable institutional partnerships or other satisfactory funding arrangements being achieved.
+Having personally overseen and developed the astrological library catalogued in these pages since early adulthood, Graves believes he is ideally placed in terms of hard-won knowledge to continue to oversee it for the remainder of his career, while inviting institutional partnerships and arrangements for its long-term care beyond his active lifetime.

 RETURN TO TOP